 Many destination (and local) weddings take place in spring and fall in Japan, and while most of them are held at hotels or ceremony halls where chapels and shrines are conveniently located within the facilities, these weddings can stem from a variety of religious traditions.

 A wedding may be Shinto, Christian, Buddhist, or non-religious styles, where couples choose the style of their ceremonies, which might not necessarily match with their religion.

 In fact, non-Christian couples often have their weddings at chapels in Japan.

-Traditional wedding ceremonies are Shinto-style and are held at shrines.
-Brides wear traditional white kimono called shiromuku, and grooms wear montsuki (black formal kimono), haori (kimono jacket), and hakama (kimono pants).
+Traditional wedding ceremonies are Shinto-style and are held at shrines where brides wear traditional white kimono called shiromuku and grooms wear montsuki (black formal kimono), haori (kimono jacket), and hakama (kimono pants).

 During a wedding reception, the married couple sits on a stage, enjoying the guests' speeches and performances.
-Many people sing congratulating songs for the couple.
-It's typical for the couple to cut a wedding cake and to walk around the reception room, lighting the candles and greeting guests.
-A full course meal is often served.
-It's common for the bride and groom to change costumes a couple of times.
-Colorful wedding kimono worn by brides are called iro-uchikake.
+Many people sing congratulating songs for the couple, and it's typical for the couple to cut a wedding cake and walk around the reception room, lighting the candles and greeting guests.
+A full course meal is often served, and it's also common for the bride and groom to change costumes a couple of times.

 Unlike in traditional American weddings, most guests receive wedding souvenirs from the newlyweds called hikidemono, which are often tablewares, sweets, interiors, or other small trinkets selected by the bride and groom.

 In recent years, gift catalogs from which guests can choose gifts are popular for hikidemono.